 And, of course, you need to store your fire tools in a waterproof container.
 Even though most of the items are waterproof themselves, it is important to play safe.
 Heavy rain can spoil the party.

 - Prescripted drugs.
 If you have some chronic illness, it is essential to have your medicine with you.
-Make sure you take enough of it and won’t run off it during the survival time.
+Make sure you have enough of it in the first aid kit and won’t run off it during the survival time.

 - Hydrogen Peroxide.
-This item is a well-known thing that we all have and use pretty often.
+This item is a well-known thing to be kept in the emergency kits that we all have and use pretty often.
 It helps to clean different wounds and kills bad bacteria.
-It is also cheap, and you can find a pocket version that perfectly fits in your bug out bag.
+It is also cheap, and you can find a pocket version that perfectly fits in your bug-out bag.

 - Sunscreen.
-Sunburn can be a serious thing, so you better take at least a small bottle of it with SPF 30.
+Sunburn can be a serious thing, so you better have at least a small bottle of it with SPF 30 in your first aid kit.
 Of course, it depends on your location and the time of the year.
 You can protect your skin with clothes, but you can have this option if it is too hot outside.

 - Surgical Tape.
 This is essential that will help you to fix pads on your wounds and will keep them on your wounds while you are moving.
-Also, this item is a good bug out bag thing for not only medical needs.
+Also, this item is a good bug-out bag thing for not only medical needs — having it in the emergency kit is a sign of great emergency preparedness.

 - Neosporin.
 This is a cream for wounds and burns treatment.
 It helps you to prevent infection and makes your wounds heal faster.

 - Survival Antibiotics.
-This item must be in your bug out bag just in case.
+This item must be in your bug-out bag, just in case.
 No matter how careful you are, everything can happen.
 Survival antibiotics might save you from blood poisoning, which can happen even though a small unnoticeable scar and many other diseases.
-So please, do not ignore this advice and take it with you.
+So please, do not ignore this advice and take it with you to survive any bug-out scenario.

 - Pain Killers.
 When you are on the run, any pain can cause you big problems, even if it is a casual headache.
 Sometimes pain can be unbearable, and some people can pass out from it.
 You definitely do not want that.
-Grab decent painkillers and put them in your bug out bag, they won’t cure you, but they will surely win you some time.
+Grab decent painkillers and put them in your bug-out bag first aid kit, they won’t cure you, but they will surely win you some time.

 - Gauze Roll.
 A good covering for bad wounds.
-Very lightweight and small.
+Very lightweight and small, a perfect option not to give extra weight to your bug-out bag first aid kit.

 - Anti-mosquito spray.
-In wild areas, insects can be annoying, but they can also transmit some harmful diseases, like malaria.
-Research the area you are going to, but you can take this spray just in case.
+In wild areas, insects can be a real natural disaster because they can transmit some harmful diseases, like malaria.
+Research the area you are going to, but you can take this spray just in case of any survival situation.

 - Band-Aids.
 This item is essential for every first aid kit.
 If you have a small cut or a blister, this is a perfect treatment.
 But in terms of survival, you should consider checking out moleskin pads because having a blister at home differs from having a blister on the run.
 Regular band-aids might be a little bit, not enough for keeping a wound one hundred percent protected when you are moving most of the time.

 - Blood Clotting Sponge.
 When you have a bad wound, you need to stop the blood.
 In this case, band-aids will be of no help.
-To have some blood clotting sponges in your first aid kit is a must.
+To have some blood clotting sponges in your first aid kit is a must for a survival situation.

 - Vaseline.
-This is not the first appearance of vaseline in this bug out bag checklist.
+This is not the first appearance of vaseline in this bug-out bag checklist.
 That is because vaseline is a perfect moisturizer for the skin of your hands and your lips.
-This item is handy, especially if you spend a lot of time in a cold, windy environment.
+This item is handy, especially if you spend a lot of time in a cold, windy environment — in a sense, this is a critical gear for emergency preparedness.

 Items for a Personal Hygiene Routine